Session 14/15Page 2/7 Topic introduction: Mapping your professional knowledge

 - As a conclusion: what was most challenging for you as a teenager?

-Please write down these thoughts as your personal competences and experiences in helping your foster care teenager.
+Please write down these thoughts as your personal competences and experiences in helping your foster child.

 THE GENERAL DEVELOPMENT AND TASKS WHEN WORKING WITH TEENAGERS